zoou2foo/zoou2foo/README.md

 - 🌱 I’m currently learning **anything about C**

-- 📺 My favorite TV shows are **Ted Lasso, Brooklyn Nine-Nine, Mythic Quest, Peaky Blinders, The Witcher, Emily in Paris, Only Murders in the Building, Silicon Valley, Sherlock**
+- 📺 My favorite TV shows are **Ted Lasso, The Last of Us, Brooklyn Nine-Nine, Mythic Quest, Peaky Blinders, The Witcher, Emily in Paris, Only Murders in the Building, Silicon Valley, Sherlock**

 <h3 align="left">Connect with me:</h3>
 <p align="left">